-2 The District may report assets with a corresponding liability that otherwise should be reported in a custodial fund in the business-type activity statement of net position if those assets, upon receipt, are normally expected to be held for 3 months or less.
+&lt;sup>3 The District may report assets with a corresponding liability that otherwise should be reported in a custodial fund in the business-type activity statement of net position if those assets, upon receipt, are normally expected to be held for 3 months or less.
 Custodial activities that do not meet this 3-month exception and assets that should be reported in pension and other employee benefit trust funds, investment trust funds, and private-purpose trust funds should be reported in separate fiduciary fund financial statements, if material.
 (GASB Statement No. 84) For additional guidance on fiduciary fund financial statements, see the County Reporting Guidelines.

-County Community College District

-(College) Use at District's discretion

-Statement of net position-primary government 1

-June 30, 2022

-Business-type activities

-Net position

-Net investment in capital assets

-Restricted:

-Nonexpendable:

-Student loans

-Endowments

-Expendable:

-Scholarships

-Grants and contracts

-Debt service

-Other Use this line item for the accumulation of immaterial restricted amounts.
+County Community College District College) Use at District's discretion Statement of net position-primary government June 30, 2023 Business-type activities Net position Net investment in capital assets Restricted: Nonexpendable: Student loans Endowments Expendable: Scholarships Grants and contracts Debt service Capital projects Future pension contributions Other Use this line item for the accumulation of immaterial restricted amounts.
+Unrestricted (deficit)